bharath272/sds_eccv2014/README.md

 ###Installation

-* Installing caffe
+* **Installing caffe:**
   The code comes bundled with a version of caffe that we have modified slightly for SDS.
 (These modifications might be merged into the public caffe version sometime in the future).
-To install caffe, follow the instructions on the caffe webpage (caffe.berkeleyvision.org).
-Note that after you have made caffe, you will also need to make matcaffe.
+To install caffe, follow the instructions on the [caffe webpage](caffe.berkeleyvision.org).
+(You'll have to install some pre-requisites).
+  After you have made caffe, you will also need to do `make matcaffe`.

-* Downloading other external dependencies (MCG and liblinear) The extern folder has a script that downloads MCG and liblinear.
-After running the script, cd into extern/MCG-PreTrained and change the path in `root_dir.m` to the path to the MCG-PreTrained directory.
+* **Downloading other external dependencies (MCG and liblinear):**
+  The extern folder has a script that downloads MCG and liblinear and compiles liblinear.
+  After running the script, cd into `extern/MCG-PreTrained` and change the path in `root_dir.m` to the path to the MCG-PreTrained directory.

-  After these steps, running startup.m from the main SDS directory should get you started.
+* **Starting MATLAB:**
+  Start MATLAB from the main SDS directory.
+A few possible issues related to Caffe:
+  + You may need to add the path to CUDA libraries (usually in /usr/local/cuda/lib64) to `LD_LIBRARY_PATH` before starting MATLAB.
+  + When running the code, if you get an error saying:
+    `/usr/lib/x86_64-linux-gnu/libharfbuzz.so.0: undefined symbol: FT_Face_GetCharVariantIndex`,
+    try adding `/usr/lib/x86_64-linux-gnu/libfreetype.so.6`(or the equivalent library that your system may have) to the `LD_PRELOAD` environment variable before starting MATLAB.

+  Starting MATLAB from the main SDS directory will call the `startup.m` script that will compile all mexes in MCG and liblinear, and add all the paths.

 ###Using Pre-computed results
+To get started you can look at precomputed results.
 Download the precomputed results from [here](ftp://ftp.cs.berkeley.edu/pub/projects/vision/sds_precomputed_results.tar.gz) and untar it.
-You can visualize the precomputed results using the function `visualize_precomputed_results.m`, to which you provide the directory containing the precomputed results, the directory containing PASCAL images, and the category you want to visualize.
+You can visualize the precomputed results using the function `visualize_precomputed_results.m`, to which you provide the directory containing the precomputed results, the directory containing PASCAL images, and the category number (1-20) you want to visualize.

 ###Testing Pre-trained models